Yescarta

 After you are given Yescarta

-• Plan to stay within proximity from the hospital where you were treated for at least 4 weeks after you have been given Yescarta.
-Your doctor will recommend that you return to the hospital daily for at least 10 days and will consider whether you need to stay at the hospital as an in-patient for the first 10 days after infusion.
+• You must stay within proximity of a hospital as discussed with your doctor for at least 4 weeks after you have been given Yescarta.
+Your doctor will recommend that you return to the hospital daily for at least 7 days and will consider whether you need to stay at the hospital as an in-patient for the first 7 days after infusion.
 This is so your doctor can check if your treatment is working and help you if you have any side effects.

 If you miss any appointments, call your doctor or the qualified clinical facility as soon as possible to reschedule your appointment.